Swordfish90/cheap-upscaling-triangulation/README.md

 # Cheap Upscaling Triangulation

-Cheap Upscaling Triangulation (CUT) is a family of single-image upscaling algorithms for retro games designed to be:
+Cheap Upscaling Triangulation (CUT) is a family of single-image upscaling algorithms for retro and modern games designed to be:

 * **Versatile**: can upscale from and to any image resolution and are applicable to all the 2D and 3D consoles that [Lemuroid](https://github.com/Swordfish90/Lemuroid) supports
 * **Efficient**: keep the number of samples and calculations as low as possible to minimize battery consumption